hacks-guide/Guide-WiiU/docs/aroma/sd-preparation.md

 ::: warning

-Your SD Card will need to be formatted as FAT32.
-If your SD Card is not formatted to FAT32, use [GUIFormat](http://ridgecrop.co.uk/index.htm?guiformat.htm) with 32k (32768) allocation unit size to format it.
+Your SD Card will need to be formatted as FAT16/FAT32.
+If your SD Card is not formatted to FAT16/FAT32.
+A new SD card **up to 32GB** will be already formatted correctly from the factory.
+If the format was ever changed you can reformat it using the offical [SD Association SD Memory Card Formatter for Windows/Mac](https://www.sdcard.org/downloads/formatter/).

-**Do not** label the SD Card as `wiiu` or it will cause issues with homebrew.
+For cards **larger than 32GB** use the Rufus based [NHFormatter](https://github.com/zer00p/NHFormatter/releases).

 :::